Skip navigation.

 The Pharisees become very upset at this.
 28 And they reviled him, and said, "You are His disciple, but we are disciples of Moses.
 29 "We know that God has spoken to Moses; but as for this man, we do not know where He is from."

 They now accuse him of being a disciple of the Jesus even though all the man really knows of Jesus is that he was healed by Him.
-They take on the air of superiority in saying they are disciples of Moses, whom they know that God has spoken through.
-Their statement that they do not know where Jesus is not a reference to where Jesus was from physically, (they incorrectly thought He was from Nazareth, John 7:41, etc.), but from where Jesus received His authority to perform such miracles.
+They take on the air of superiority in saying they are disciples of Moses whom they know that God has spoken through.
+Their statement that they do not know where Jesus is from is not a reference to where Jesus was from physically, (they incorrectly thought He was from Nazareth, John 7:41, etc.), but from where Jesus received His authority to perform such miracles.
 It is surprising that they do not directly say that Jesus was from the devil.
 They had already declared Him to be a sinner (vs. 24) who was not from God (vs. 16).
-Other Pharisees had already said that Jesus got His power from the devil (Mt.
-12:24).
-Perhaps they took the warning Jesus gave in Mt.
-12 about blasphemy against the Holy Spirit seriously, but it is more likely they were just flustered by a man who was not afraid of them.
+Other Pharisees had already said that Jesus got His power from the devil (Matthew 12:24).
+Perhaps they took the warning Jesus gave in Matthew 12 about blasphemy against the Holy Spirit seriously, but it is more likely they were just flustered by a man who was not afraid of them.
 The man becomes even more fearless after being accused in such a manner.

 30 The man answered and said to them, "Well, here is an amazing thing, that you do not know where He is from, and [yet] He opened my eyes.
 31 "We know that God does not hear sinners; but if anyone is God-fearing, and does His will, He hears him.
 32 "Since the beginning of time it has never been heard that anyone opened the eyes of a person born blind.
 33 "If this man were not from God, He could do nothing."